Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 But sometimes vision can be tricked, and your eyes can deceive you.
 Think of an optical illusion that makes it hard to tell which way is up or down?
 Kind of like those upside down rooms in illusion museums.
 In those moments, your brain is being fed conflicting visual information, and it can temporarily scramble your sense of orientation.

-3. Proprioception: Your Body’s Self-Awareness
+3. Somatosensory System: Proprioception and Your Body’s Self-Awareness

 Proprioception relies on specialized receptors in your muscles, tendons, and joints that constantly monitor their position and movement.
 Even with your eyes closed, you can still touch your nose because your proprioceptive system is telling your brain exactly where your arm is in relation to the rest of your body.
 This awareness of your body’s position, even without looking, is crucial for maintaining balance.